mratanusarkar/Obstacle-Avoiding-Bot/README.md

 # Obstracle-Avoiding-Bot

-An obstacle avoiding bot built with Arduino UNO,
+An obstacle avoiding bot built with:
+1 Arduino UNO,
 1 Ultrasonic Sensor module (HCSR04)
+controlled by:
-controlled by 2 wheels driven by motordriver IC L293D.
+2 wheels driven by motordriver IC L293D.

-There are many algorithms for avoiding obstacles using many sensors.
+There are many algorithms for avoiding obstacles using many sensors and controllers.
-There are lazer techniques, other EM wave bands techniques are used by many other sensors, There are even imaging techniques with object detections and identification algorithm.
+There are various sensors such as lazer sensors, various sensors using various EM wave bands and techniques, There are even imaging techniques with object detections, image recognition and identification techniqies.
-More then one sensors such as ultrasonic sensors are used for the same purpose.
+Sometimes there are more then one sensors being used, In some cases, combination of sensors are even being used.

-My goal is to come up with a basic model and the best possible algorithm to achieve the same task, using only one sensor and two wheels.
+My goal is Simple,
+to come up with a basic model and the best possible algorithm to achieve obstacle detection and avoiding them using only one sensor and two wheel controll system.

+My objective is to come up with the most elegent and the most effective Algorithem to achieve the task with only one sensor.
+Thus being more power efficient, less complex and thus achieving the task at a low processing power.

-The project is still into development to find even better an algorithm to achieve the above task, thus being more power efficient, less complex and thus achieving the task at a low processing power.
+The project is still into development to find even better an algorithm to achieve the above task.